Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.2.md

 - Added a large crate to Oceanlab UC to buff the upper vents route
 - Fixed quick aug upgrade menu when you have 10 augs that can be upgraded
 - Lenny, the junkie with a LAM in Brooklyn Bridge Station, will now talk to you again if you didn't have room the first time you tried to trade with him
+- Slightly reduced spawn rate of rubber batons in limited loadouts

 </details>